x5y/nginx-docker-playbook/README.md

 ## Risks / Limitations

-* The playbook isn't fully idempotent.
-It will always create a new EC2 instance.
 * There is no clean up task, so you'll have to do it manually through the AWS web console.
 * It will endlessly log the container status, so may potentially run out of disk space.
 * The centos user has passwordless sudo, so anybody with ssh access can run anything as root.